-During the nine months ended June 30, 2002, cash and cash equivalents decreased from approximately \$132 million at the beginning of the period to approximately \$71 million at the end of the period.
-This decrease of approximately \$61 million was largely the result of our investing activities, described above.
+During the three months ended December 31, 2002, cash and cash equivalents decreased from approximately \$91.9 million at the beginning of the period to approximately \$88.1 million at the end of the period.
+This decrease of approximately \$3.8 million was largely the result of our new \$4.0 million investment.

-On June 28, 2002, we entered into a repurchase agreement with UBS Paine Webber for \$4.9 million.
-The repurchase agreement was fully collateralized by a United States treasury bill with a fair value of \$4,998,493 that matured on July 5, 2002.
-The interest rate on the repurchase agreement was 1.96%.
-The repurchase agreement was settled on July 1, 2002.
-In the future, we plan to use a similar form of repurchase agreement as an investment option or in order to satisfy certain asset diversification requirements and maintain our status as a RIC under Subchapter M of the Internal Revenue Code.
+On December 31, 2002, we entered into a repurchase agreement with UBS Paine Webber for approximately \$40.0 million.
+The repurchase agreement was fully collateralized by a United States treasury bill with a fair value of approximately \$40.0 million that matured on January 9, 2003.
+The interest rate on the repurchase agreement was 1.18%.
+This repurchase agreement was reflected on our balance sheet as of December 31, 2002 as an increase in cash and cash equivalents pledged to creditors of \$40.0 million, along with a corresponding liability for approximately the same amount.
+The repurchase agreement was settled on January 2, 2003.
+In the future, we plan to use a similar form of repurchase agreement as an investment option or in order to satisfy certain asset diversification requirements and maintain our status as a RIC.

 In order to qualify as a regulated investment company and to avoid corporate level tax on the income we distribute to our stockholders, we are required, under Subchapter M of the Internal Revenue Code, to distribute at least 90% of our ordinary income and short-term capital gains to our stockholders on an annual basis.
-In accordance with these requirements, on December 10, 2001, we declared a quarterly cash dividend of \$0.18 per share on our common stock which was paid on January 15, 2002 to stockholders of record as of December 31, 2002, on March 14, 2002 we declared a quarterly cash dividend of \$0.21 per share which was paid on April 8, 2002 to stockholders of record as of March 28, 2002, and on June 5, 2002, we declared a quarterly cash dividend of \$0.21 per share on our common stock which was paid on July 8, 2002 to stockholders of record as of June 28, 2002.
-These dividends were paid from ordinary income.
+In accordance with these requirements, we declared and paid quarterly cash dividends of \$0.18, \$0.21, \$0.21 and \$0.21 per share on our common stock for the first, second, third and fourth quarters, respectively, of the fiscal year ended September 30, 2002 and \$0.23 per share for the quarter ended December 31, 2002.